Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 8-2 over its last 10 games, with a 7-3 record against the spread during that span.
+- Miami has gone 8-2 over its past 10 contests, with a 7-3 record against the spread in that span.

-- The Heat have hit the over in each of their past 10 contests.
+- In each of their past 10 games, the Heat have gone over the total.

 Knicks vs. Heat Betting Splits